NoBrainerORM/nobrainer.io/docs/querying.md

 NoBrainer always `order_by(:id => :asc)` by default.

 `order_by()` will try to use one of your declared indexes for performance when possible.
-Learn more about indexes in the [indexes section](/docs/indexes).
+Learn more about indexes in the [Indexes](/docs/indexes) section.

 ### skip()/offset()/limit()